-- If we feel that your child requires additional support we will contact with you to at least once a term (this could be as part of Parent's evening or meeting with your child's SEND mentor) to discuss your child's needs, support and progress. - For further information the Miss Meadows is available to discuss support in more detail.
+- If we feel that your child requires additional support we will contact with you to at least once a term (this could be as part of Parent's evening or meeting with your child's SEND mentor) to discuss your child's needs, support and progress. - For further information Mr Bembridge is available to discuss support in more detail.